23W-GBAC/Oscarkyamuwendo/Automation project - post 1.md

 After installation, you can start Zsh by typing zsh and pressing Enter.

-During the installation process, make sure to select the zsh package from the package list.
+During the installation process, make sure to select the zsh package from the package list..

 After installation, you can start Zsh by running the Cygwin terminal and typing zsh and pressing Enter.